-Zambia operates a source-based tax system.
-Both resident and non-resident companies are subject to corporate income tax on all income of a revenue nature accruing from a source within or deemed to be within Zambia.
+Zambia has a source-based tax system in terms of which both residents and non-residents are subject to tax on income earned from a source in.
 In addition, resident companies are taxable on interest and dividends received from a source outside Zambia.

 A company is resident in Zambia if: